Lovely Anand

 Anand has also twice been elected as a Member of the Legislative Assembly (MLA) of Bihar, winning once in Barh and again in Nabinagar.

-Her husband, Anand Mohan Singh, whom she had married in 1991, and who had engineered her 1994 by-election success, is serving a life sentence for abetting murder.
+Her husband is Anand Mohan Singh, whom she had married in 1991, and who had engineered her 1994 by-election success.
 He had twice been the MP for Sheohar, in 1996 and 1998, and his wife stood as a Samajwadi Party candidate there in the 2014 general election.
 She claimed that she had switched party allegiance because the Indian National Congress (INC) had "neglected" her after she had unsuccessfully stood as their candidate in that constituency in the 2009 national election and in the Alamnagar constituency at the 2010 Bihar Assembly elections.

 In 2015, Anand became involved with the Hindustani Awam Morcha party and contested from Sheohar constituency.
 She lost the elections by a margin of around 400 votes.

 Anand has continued to protest the innocence of her husband, standing for election on that basis and claiming that her husband is the victim of a political conspiracy and has never been a criminal or gang leader.
 She and some others had been found guilty in the same case as that of her husband, which was determined in 2007 when she was a member of the JDU party, but she later obtained bail and was acquitted on appeal to the High Court.

 Anand has a BA degree from Ranchi University.
 She and her husband have 2 sons and a daughter; her son, Chetan Anand, has also expressed a desire to be elected.